Journal note

 The strongest early collaborations will likely come from creators, photographers, boutiques, and resort or bridal vendors who understand coastal styling and slow brand development.
 Local and Jersey Shore-aligned outreach can be useful when it adds real context instead of empty visibility.

-Partnerships should be clear about whether a collaboration is paid, gifted, private feedback, early access, or public content.
+Partnerships should be clear about whether a collaboration is paid, gifted, affiliate-linked, private feedback, early access, or public content.
+Disclosure language, posting expectations, and image-use rights should be set before content goes live.

 What Should Wait